shpml/fundamentals/04_chapter/11_assesment.md

 *Created with &hearts; by GA*

-2) Wrap the words "GA" using `span` tags, and give it a class of "name" so you can style it.
+2) Wrap the word "GA" using `span` tags, and give it a class of "name" so you can style it.

 3) Go into `style.css`, and color your name with #ff0000.